-(a) Outstanding Senior Bonds as of the date of delivery of the 2021 Series D Bonds (debt service on previously refunded Bonds is not included).
+(a) Outstanding Senior Bonds as of the date of delivery of the 2022 Series A and B Bonds (including debt service on the Refunded Bonds).

-(b) Pursuant to the federal American Recovery and Reinvestment Act of 2009, the State expects to receive a cash subsidy payment directly from the United States Treasury equal to 35% of the interest payable for any outstanding Taxable Build America Bonds - Direct Pay, except as may be reduced as a result of federal sequestration measures.
+(b) Pursuant to the federal American Recovery and Reinvestment Act of 2009, the State expects to receive a cash subsidy payment directly from the United States Treasury equal to 35% of the interest payable for any outstanding Taxable Build America Bonds - Direct Pay, except as may be reduced as a result of federal sequestration measures or the federal PAYGO act of 2010.
 All such federal subsidy payments received or collected will be deposited in the Special Transportation Fund as Pledged Revenues and are then pledged for the payment of debt service of the Bonds outstanding.